 - Providing opportunities and systems for information exchange; and

 - Providing the Antarctic Treaty System with objective and practical, technical and non-political advice drawn from the National Antarctic Programs' pool of expertise.

 About our Members

-Our Members are the National Antarctic Programs of the 29 Consultative Parties to the Antarctic Treaty.
-Each is represented by the Manager of the National Antarctic Program and/or the Deputy Manager of that program.
+COMNAP consists of 30 National Antarctic Program Members.
+Each Member program is represented by the Manager of that National Antarctic Program and/or the Deputy Manager of that program.
 National Antarctic Programs collectively have the greatest first-hand experience of living and working in the Antarctic.
 Many of the National Antarctic Programs have operated in the Antarctic since the International Geophysical Year (IGY) of 1957/58.

 Learn more at Our Members.

 The COMNAP Executive Committee (EXCOM) is composed of the elected officers of COMNAP and the Executive Secretary (as an appointed, non-voting member).
 There is a Chair and up to five Vice Chairs, each with a term of three years.
 The officers are elected at the Annual General Meetings (AGM).